-Given these, I hypothesize that Pol α is necessary for the proper formation of nucleosomes following replication in S. cerevisiae.
-I believe that Pol α is responsible for replacing histones onto nascent DNA following replication, and that mutations of Pol α will result in a lack of deposition of histones onto nascent DNA, thus preventing the proper condensation of chromatin.
+Given these, the predicted outcome of this experiment is that Pol α is necessary for the proper formation of nucleosomes.
+Mutations of Pol α will result in a lack of deposition of histones onto nascent DNA, and thus prevent the proper condensation of chromatin.
 It is also known that linker DNA (DNA not bound by histones) is much more accessible to these enzymatic proteins, and is thus much more susceptible to digestion (Heins et al. 1967).
-It is important to note that if Pol α is necessary for the proper formation of nucleosomes by assisting in histone deposition, genetic material extracted from cells with improperly condensed chromatin will be more susceptible to digestion by nuclease proteins (Nobile et al. 1986).
-This increase in digestibility is integral to the experimental procedure of this study.
+As such, if Pol α is necessary for the proper formation of nucleosomes by assisting in histone deposition, genetic material extracted from cells with a mutation in the histone-binding ability of Pol α will be more susceptible to digestion by nuclease proteins.